 Smooth, sweet, and endlessly versatile.
-As the world's largest coffee producer, Brazil sets the standard for approachable, full-bodied coffees — from espresso-perfect naturals to specialty microlots.
+As the world's largest coffee producer, Brazil sets the standard for approachable, full-bodied coffees — from espresso-perfect naturals to specialty microlots with surprising complexity.

 Country